About the Community Benefit State Law Profiles

 The Hilltop Institute’s Hospital Community Benefit Program thanks the Network for Public Health Law for providing essential collaborative research support for the project.

 There are other, equally valid approaches to distinguishing between states that do or do not have such requirements.
 In many cases, differences in interpretive approach may account for variation in reports of “how many states” require nonprofit hospitals, for example, to provide a minimum level of community benefits.
-In developing classification criteria for this study, Hilltop generally elected to construe the requirements broadly, so that each statutory and regulatory provision that arguably requires a positive finding is flagged and its limitations explained.
+In developing classification criteria for this study, Hilltop generally elected to construe the requirements broadly, flagging each statutory and regulatory provision that arguably has a requirement and explaining its limitations.

 Specific classification rules were developed for seven of the eleven topic areas.
 Listed below are the topic areas for which those rules were developed, along with an explanation of each.

 Community Benefit Requirement